bxparks/AceRoutine/examples/MemoryBenchmark/README.md

     * Add `LogBinProfiler`
         * Adds about 90 bytes of flash and 70 bytes of RAM on AVR.
     * Add `LogBinTableRenderer`
-        * Adds about 3500 bytes of flash (probably due to `vsnprintf()`) and 450 bytes of RAM on AVR.
+        * Adds about 2200 bytes of flash and 450 bytes of RAM on AVR.
     * Add `LogBinJsonRenderer`
-        * Adds about 1800 bytes of flash and 200 bytes of RAM.
+        * Adds about 1800 bytes of flash and 200 bytes of RAM on AVR.

 ## How to Generate